Itai Maytal's blog

 $60,000 Ruling Against Truthful Blogger Tests Limits of the First Amendment

 One of the first things I learned as a journalist, and later again as a media lawyer, was that under the First Amendment the "truth" could not be subject to a viable defamation claim.
 True statements are simply constitutionally immune and plaintiffs cannot sidestep all of the common law and constitutional protections for true speech through creative pleadings that would merely re-label defamation as another cause of action.
-The Supreme Court has flatly held as much in a long line of cases going as far back as the 1980s.

 Appeals Court to Filmmaker: Turn Over Your Footage to Chevron